-Each mineral processing plant is different: with varied ore types, equipment, and management (operating) philosophy.
-The evaluation and prioritization of variables that affect the plant performance is the primary function.
+Each mineral processing plant is different: with varied ore types, mining equipment, and management (operating) philosophy.
+The evaluation and prioritisation of variables that affect the plant performance is the primary function.
 Implementing changes within the constraints imposed can be difficult, as resources may be limited.

 Invariably the ability to solve problems can be confusing due the large numbers of variables that may impact the processes.
 In most cases problems are not metallurgical in nature but rather operational and mechanical.
 Problem solving is a process and in many operations this ability is absent.
 All too often many changes are made together without a solution resulting, on more confusion.
 Most plants learn to live or survive their problems, not to solve them.

 - Implement incremental changes, one at a time, towards improving stability and production targets.